agrosner/DBFlow/usage2/Indexing.md

 ## SQLite Index Wrapper

-For flexibility, we also support the SQLite `Index` wrapper object.
+For flexibility, we also support the SQLite `Index` wrapper object, in which the `IndexProperty` uses underneath.

 ```java